eq19/feed/_drafts/addition_zone.md

 [![Euler Partition](https://github.com/eq19/eq19.github.io/assets/8466209/b73fec0f-1798-4679-bbc2-ed6060484543)](https://eq19.com/identition/#euler-partition)

 So there should be a tight connection between the prime within 1000 with the _[24-cell hexagon](https://www.eq19.com/multiplication/#assigning-a-lexer)_.
+We found later that it is also correlated with 1000 primes.

 ## Structure: True Prime Pairs